Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 A tax calculator can give a rough estimate of what your taxes will be depending on your income, state, and tax filing status.

-What’s the currency in the United States?
+What’s the currency in the US?

 The United States’ official currency is the United States Dollar (USD).
 Several other countries, such as Ecuador, El Salvador, and Guam, also use this currency.